specify/specify7/specifyweb/backend/cache/redis/README.md

 - You need to store ephemeral information/state that can generally be lost on container restart
 - A Specify operation needs to be handled asynchronously and/or across multiple processes (as in, multiple Gunicorn or Celery workers)

-Examples on how the Redis cache is already being using in Specify:
+Examples of how the Redis cache is already being used in Specify:

 - [feat: add ALLOW_SUPPORT_LOGIN to Dockerfile
   #7399](https://github.com/specify/specify7/pull/7399)